grant273/phone-nab/README.md

 # phone-nab
-Project to implement and automate juice jacking: the stealing of phone data through USB connections.
+Project to implement and automate juice jacking: the stealing and manipulation of phone data through USB connections.

 #####Ransomware